-89. The process of reviewing the challenged books began in November 2022, starting with Wallflower.
+83. The process of reviewing the challenged books began in November 2022, starting with Wallflower.

-90. The process included community input via online forms as well as an assessment of the book by a district review committee.
+84. The process included community input via online forms as well as an assessment of the book by a district review committee.
 This process ultimately resulted in a decision that Wallflower was appropriate for high school seniors.

-91. Baggett appealed the decision, and the School Board, overruling the district review committee, voted to remove Wallflower from School District libraries.
+85. Baggett appealed the decision, and the School Board, overruling the district review committee, voted to remove Wallflower as an optional novel study.

-92. Around the same time, Adams, the School Board Chair, was quoted admitting that he was largely deferring to Baggett in his assessments, saying: "I'm not gonna sit here and read 125 books.
+86. Around the same time, Adams, the School Board Chair, was quoted admitting that he was largely deferring to Baggett in his assessments, saying: "I'm not gonna sit here and read 125 books.
 Fortunately, it don't take long, particularly with this English teacher because she's identified every page in there.
 I don't have to read a smut book all the way from the very beginning to the very end."